lanazhang/aws-rekognition-video-moderation-image-sampling/README.md

 Both solutions offer a similiar interface as the Rekognition Video moderation API.
 So you can easily replace your logic to switch to Image moderation API.

+You can deploy the two solutions to your AWS account using CDK by following the instruction.

 ### All-in-one Lambda function
 The Lambda function manages the below logical steps in one place:
 1. Download the video from the S3 bucket to the local disk